shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 a foreign body in the airway and stimulation of an endotracheal tube in patients with reactive disease @cite Woodworth2012anesthesia .
 The
-%Respiratory Model accounts for this respiratory distress by adjusting the resistance of the bronchi units.
+%Respiratory Model accounts for this respiratory distress by adjusting the resistance of the bronchi units by mapping a user defined severity with an exponential growth function.
 The increase in bronchial airway resistance results in a decrease in gas flow in and out of the alveoli, which in turn affects the gas concentration in the circulatory system.
 The engine then responds to the respiratory distress in proportion to the level of bronchoconstriction.